awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

    **5** If your S3 bucket is configured to use encryption, then the S3 bucket root \(for example, `arn:aws:s3:::DOC-EXAMPLE-BUCKET`\) must be listed in the **Resource** section\.
 Your IAM user, group, or role must be configured with access to the root bucket\.

-1. If you are using a VPC endpoint in your operations, do the following:
+1. If you're using a VPC endpoint in your operations, do the following:

    In the first `Statement` element, replace each *region* placeholder with the identifier of the AWS Region this policy will be used in\.
 For example, use `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 **Important**